SIA

 • "They don't do what they say they do."

-Before we delve in and define neuromarketing, how it works and why you need to start applying the various techniques it brings to the table — let's look at one phenomenal incident that laid some of the groundwork for this field.
+Now: before we delve in and define neuromarketing, how it works and why you need to start applying the various techniques it brings to the table — let's take a look at one phenomenal incident that laid some of the groundwork for neuromarketing and the various surgical procedures available today.

 02 · The Curious Brain Impalement of Phineas Gage